 After skin cancer, breast cancer is the most common cancer diagnosed in women in the United States.
-In fact, it is estimated that approximately one in eight women will be diagnosed with breast cancer during their lifetime.
+In fact, it's estimated that approximately one in eight women will be diagnosed with breast cancer during their lifetime.
 While those statistics certainly sound scary, you are not completely without control.
 Unfortunately, there is no guarantee that you won’t get breast cancer.
-However, you can be proactive at detecting it in its earliest stages when treatment is more likely to offer a better outcome–and it starts with increasing your awareness regarding the signs and symptoms of the disease.
+However, you can be proactive at detecting it in its earliest stages when treatment is more likely to offer a better outcome.

 There are several other warning signs and symptoms of breast cancer that are worth paying attention to as well.
-If you notice one or more of these or anything out of the ordinary, we at Rocky Mountain Cancer Centers urge you to schedule an appointment as soon as possible with your doctor.
+If you notice one or more of these or anything out of the ordinary, we at Rocky Mountain Breast Specialists urge you to schedule an appointment as soon as possible with your doctor.

 - Swelling of all or part of the breast (even if no lump is present)